 As the Fortran language has evolved through multiple standards editions, projects might have a need to handle files from different language generations differently.
 To this end, SCons dispatches to a different compiler dialect setup (expressed as a set of construction variables) depending on the file suffix.
 By default, all of these setups start out the same, but individual construction variables can be modified as needed to tune a given dialect.
-Each of these dialacts has a tool specification module whose documentation describes the construction variables associated with that dialect: .f (as well as .for and .ftn) in fortran; (construction variables start with FORTRAN) .f77 in f77; (construction variables start with F77) .f90 in f90; (construction variables start with F90) .f95 in f95; (construction variables start with F95) .f03 in f03; (construction variables start with F03) .f08 in f08 (construction variables start with F08).
+Each of these dialacts has a tool specification module whose documentation describes the construction variables associated with that dialect: .f (as well as .for and .ftn) in fortran; (construction variables start with FORTRAN) .f77 in f77; (construction variables start with F95) .f95 in f95; (construction variables start with F95) .f03 in f03; (construction variables start with F03) .f08 in f08 (construction variables start with F08).